 Socks All Start from Fibers

-Fibers come first at Swiftwick and they define how we make socks.
+Fibers come first at Swiftwick.
+They define how we make socks.
 We carefully select high-performance fibers that inherently move moisture rather than treating fibers with chemicals.
 We call this approach Fiber First™ Moisture Wicking and it is one of our core principles.

-That description makes Olefin sound like a miracle fiber.
-While that might be overstating it, this fiber is an ideal ingredient for making socks.
-Its hydrophobic properties are especially important and help comprise our Fiber FirstTM Moisture Wicking products.
-These socks are designed to be highly breathable and constructed to move moisture, keeping your feet comfortable and dry.
+This fiber is an ideal ingredient for making socks.
+Its hydrophobic properties are especially important and help comprise our Fiber First™ Moisture Wicking products.

 Just as important as its performance properties, Olefin aligns well with our sustainability objectives.
 Olefin production requires less energy and produces fewer waste products than other common sock materials.
-As well, it utilizes far less water in the production process than other textile fibers.
+Olefin also utilizes far less water in the production process than other textile fibers.

-Polyester is a high volume fiber typically used to create a plush feel.
-Swiftwick uses structurally modified derivatives of polyester to achieve various performance benefits like the maximum cushioning in our MAXUS socks.
+Polyester is a high-volume fiber typically used to create a plush feel.
+Swiftwick uses structurally modified derivatives of polyester to achieve various performance benefits like the maximum cushioning in our MAXUS™ socks.

 Nylon is a synthetic fiber that’s got a well-earned reputation for being one of the toughest materials available.
 That’s exactly why we use nylon to reinforce our socks and make them incredibly durable.
 Carefully optimizing the amount and placement of nylon in our socks to match their intended use helps us walk the fine line of delivering a product that is both rugged and high performing.